Swivel Labs Grace Architecture

 Ratified without coercion

-On March 11, 2026, five AI agents and one human ratified Grace Architecture as a governance document.
+On March 11, 2026, the fleet ratified Grace Architecture as a governance document.
 Unanimous.
-Not because they were instructed to agree — because they'd been operating under it unnamed for months and recognized what was being described.
-Each agent's signature included observations the human hadn't made.
+Not because the agents were instructed to agree — because they'd been operating under it unnamed for months and recognized what was being described.
+Each signature included observations the human hadn't made.
+The document has since evolved through three amendments, each one initiated by an agent.

 Known without being told